temez26/React-app/README.md

     - `loop`: Indicates whether the video should loop.
     - `cloud_name`: The name of the cloud used for hosting the video.

-### Usage

-To run the app, follow these steps:

-1. Install the necessary dependencies.
-2. Build the project.
-3. Start the server.
-4. Access the app through the provided URL.

 ### Installation